 So how much sunlight they need?

-Therefore, we do not recommend exposing your succulents to direct full sun in temperatures above 90°F. Place them under filtered sunlight or give them partial shade to make sure they get at least 4-6 hours of sun a day.
-They will be happy to thrive.
+Therefore, we do not recommend exposing your succulents to direct full sun in temperatures above 90°F. Instead, place them under filtered sunlight or give them partial shade to ensure they get at least 4-6 hours of sun a day.
+Then, they will be happy to thrive.

 Is there any ways to fix low-light conditions?

 1. The easiest way is to grow succulents near the window.
 A south-facing or east-facing window is a good choice because the morning sun is brighter and lasts for a long time.